-I highly recommend organizations of all sizes host training for their board members regarding their 10 basic responsibilities, individually and collectively, within the broader context of modern best practices.
-I provide a two-hour training/orientation on these ten basic responsibilities, and the information below is intended as a brief summary of this training!
+I highly recommend organizations of all sizes host training for their board members regarding their ten basic responsibilities, individually and collectively, within the broader context of modern best practices.
+I provide a two-hour training/orientation on these ten basic responsibilities, and the information below is intended as a simplified summary of this training.

 My live training session can be tailored to the nonprofit’s specific size, needs, and experience.
 The training includes an engaging visual presentation, handouts, and plenty of time for questions and discussion.
 Slides will also be sent out to attendees following the training.
 The following is a brief outline of the information I would present to the board.

 10 Basic Responsibilities of Nonprofit Board Members

 The ten basic responsibilities of nonprofit board members are as follows:

 - Determine the organization’s mission, vision, objectives, and goals, and then advocate for them.